Deep learning for track recognition in pixel and strip-based particle detectors: RDGraphNet neural network

 \section{RDGraphNet neural network}

 Being a local tracking method, the TrackNETv3 model does not allow one to assess the global picture of an event, to see the dependence between individual tracks or groups of tracks and directly recognize phenomena such as secondary vertices.
-One may also expect the linear dependence of tracking time consumption on the track multiplicity in the event.
+One may also expect the linear growth of tracking time with the increase of the track multiplicity in the event.
 To overcome these difficulties, a global tracking method based on a Graph Neural Network (GNN) was developed~\cite{Shchavelev}.

-All hits of an event located at adjacent detector planes are connected by edges, forming a directed graph.
-Hits become the nodes of this graph.
+An event represents a directed graph.
+Hits play the role of graph nodes.
+All hits located at adjacent detector layers are connected by edges (track segments).
 The nodes within one detector layer are not connected.
 As an illustration, an event in the BM@N detector, represented as a directed graph is shown in Fig.~\ref{fig_graph_bmon}.

 The graph can be expressed in the form of four matrices: \begin{itemize} \item $X$ is the matrix of the parameters of nodes of size $N \times M$, where $N$ is the number of nodes, and $M$ is the number of parameters.
 The hit coordinates are used as node parameters, i.e. $M = 3$. \item $R_{\rm i}$ is the matrix of incoming edges of size $N \times E$ ($E$ is the number of edges).
 In this matrix $R_{\rm i}[i,j] = 1$ if the edge with the index $j$ is included in the node with the index $i$, otherwise it equals to zero. \item $R_{\rm o}$ is the matrix of outgoing edges, coming from the corresponding nodes.
 The matrix has the same properties as $R_{\rm i}$. \item $Y$ is the vector with the size $E$. $Y[j] = 1$ if the edge with the index $j$ belongs to the real track, and zero otherwise. \end{itemize}